OpenID Connect (OIDC) Bearer token authentication

 </html>

-If you plan to consume your OpenID Connect service
+If you plan to use your OIDC service

-application needs to know OpenID Connect provider’s token, JsonWebKey
+application needs to know the OIDC provider’s token, JsonWebKey

 and introspection endpoint addresses.